-The school holidays can often mean later bedtimes and lazy sleep-ins.
+When you’re not having to get up early for school, later bedtimes and lazy sleep-ins can become the norm.
 And it can take a little bit of time to get back into a good sleep routine once school starts.

 If you want to hit the ground running in the first week of school you will need to start transitioning back into a good routine a little earlier — it will make things a whole lot easier for everyone.